CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

 somewhat complicated to understand, so feel free to skip ahead to the next section if you're so inclined.

+In the images in this section, the Gate input is the yellow trace, the EG output is the purple trace, and the internal signal which the EG mixes into its input before shaping it with the filters is the cyan trace.
+The envelope _starts_ at the center of the screen, not the left side.

 The way a "real" envelope generator works on a commercial synth works is first the attack happens, taking the envelope to its maximum level.
 Then the decay, as it goes to the sustain level, and finally, when the key is released, the release happens.

-With the mki x es.EDU kit, on the other hand, the release only has a chance to happen when the attack is quite short.
-If you look at the trace on the right you can see that with a short attack, the decay can happen, followed by the sustain and release.
+With the mki x es.EDU kit, on the other hand, the decay only has a chance to happen when the attack is quite short.
+If you look at the "ADSR trace" on the right you can see that with a short attack, the decay can happen, followed by the sustain and release.
 This is the "best case scenario" for this circuit.
-The figure on the right, "ADSR trace," illustrates this "bess case scenario."
 With roughly this shape, you can adjust the attack (a little!), the decay/release times as a single value, and set a sustain level.